 Animation Age Ghetto: Zig-zagged.
-While they don't show animation on a regular basis since the cancellation of the Turn of the Millennium weekly series Cartoon Alley (which featured shorts from The Golden Age of Animation, mostly MGM and Warner Bros. output) and the choice around the same time to stop using old MGM shorts as interstitial content, the network isn't afraid to occasionally give the medium the kind of attention and respect it lavishes on live-action films — focusing on underexposed/underappreciated works to boot.
-(Also, with regard to animated features, bear in mind that the pool TCM has to draw from is rather small, as Disney — which until The Seventies was the only studio consistently making them — keeps its films on its own channels.)
+While they haven't shown animation on a regular basis since the cancellation of the Turn of the Millennium weekly series Cartoon Alley (which featured shorts from The Golden Age of Animation, mostly MGM and Warner Bros. output) and the decision around the same time to stop using old MGM cartoons as interstitial content, the network isn't afraid to occasionally give the medium the kind of attention and respect it lavishes on live-action films — focusing on underexposed/underappreciated works to boot.
+(Also, with regard to animated features, bear in mind that the pool TCM has to draw from is rather small, as Disney — which until The '70s was the only studio consistently making them — keeps its films on its own channels.)
 Examples:

-The January 2006 retrospective of the work of Hayao Miyazaki and Studio Ghibli, which featured both the English-dubbed and subtitled versions of most of their films, plus the subtitled Only Yesterday (which has never had a North American home media release).
+The January 2006 retrospective of the work of Hayao Miyazaki and Studio Ghibli, which featured both the English-dubbed and subtitled versions of most of their films, plus the subtitled Only Yesterday (which, until 2016, never had a North American home media release).

 October 2014 had a "Back to the Drawing Board" animation marathon, highlighting some of the most important animated cartoons from The Silent Age of Animation, including the works of Winsor McCay and the J.R.
 Bray Studio, and even the work of obscure studios like Van Beuren.
-(Though like the Popeye incident above, the Van Beuren shorts were accidentally replaced with a repeat of the Winsor McCay program, and is now scheduled to air on December 7th.)
+(Though like the Popeye incident above, the Van Beuren shorts were accidentally replaced with a repeat of the Winsor McCay program; the Van Beuren block was rescheduled and aired on December 7th.)

-Most obscure of all, occasionally in the off hours (late, late night or morning) they've aired Magic Boy — MGM's English dub of the 1959 anime feature Shonen Sarutobi Sasuke — in widescreen, even though it's never had a home media release in this country.
-Why?
-Why not?
+Occasionally in the off hours (late, late night or morning) they've aired Magic Boy — MGM's English dub of the 1959 anime feature Shonen Sarutobi Sasuke — in widescreen, starting years before it received a home media release (through Warner Archive) in North America.